 Opportunities to give back

 Volunteering is a great way for teams to bond and give back to the community, and it can help teams to feel genuinely good about working for your company.
-At Hire Space, we're starting to organise social events for our team that have a positive impact on society - in April we went litter-picking along Regent's Canal, and we've got more activities lined up to help our team do good, and feel good in turn.
+At Hire Space, we've begun to organise social events for our team that have a positive impact on society - every year we go litter-picking, usually along Regent's Canal, and we've got more activities lined up in 2023 to help our team do good, and feel good in turn.
 You can find out more about what our team have to say about the social culture on our work with us FAQs page!

 Recognition and rewards